 Let me say something good about the New York Times: not all of it’s editorials are repetitious attacks on President Trump, just most of them.
 Last week editorial board member Alex Kinsbury persuaded his colleague to let him used the space for an opinion both ethical and irrefutable.
 A quick summary: Football is maiming its players, the NFL doesn’t care, and if you watch the Super Bowl and support its sponsors, you’re complicit.

-But them you knew that, right?
+But then you knew that, right?
 At least you know it if you’re been coming here for any length of time.

 Recalling a hard hit on Patriots star Rob Gronkowski, Kinsbury writes, “As the sound of the hit faded into a commercial break, I realized with absolute certainty that I couldn’t watch football anymore.
 There aren’t enough yards to gain or Super Bowl rings to win that are worth the cost.”